g-clef/g-clef.github.io/lab/hardware.md

 required doing something manual on each node that would run the pod.
 In the local case, I'd have to log into each kubernetes node, and configure it to mount the volume when it starts.
 In the custom driver case, I'd have to log into each node and manually install the driver.
-I decided against using those for two reasons: 1) I wanted to have the least "custom" (aka the most vanilla) setup possible, since I wanted to spend more time using the cluster, rather than maintaining it; and 2) the kubernetes folks regularly use the phrase that you should treat your nodes (and clusters, and frankly, the vast majority of your kubernetes infrastructure) "like cattle, not pets."
-In other words, you should be prepared to kill your entire kubernetes setup periodically and you should set up your kubernetes jobs and deployments so that's an okay thing to do on a regular basis.
+I decided against using those for two reasons: 1) I wanted to have the least "custom" (aka the most vanilla) setup possible since I wanted to spend more time using the cluster instead of maintaining it; and 2) the kubernetes folks regularly use the phrase that you should treat your nodes (and clusters, and frankly, the vast majority of your kubernetes infrastructure) "like cattle, not pets."
+In other words, you should be prepared to kill your entire kubernetes setup periodically, and you should set up your kubernetes jobs and deployments so that's an okay thing to do on a regular basis.
 Manually configuring the nodes goes against that.
 Since the kubernetes folks release new versions of kubernetes every 6 months or so, and stop supporting previous versions after 18 months, blowing up your entire kubernetes infrastructure is a fairly regular thing to do, so I need my setup to be